The Competition Law and Policy Institute of New Zealand was founded in 1989. Its objects include:

 Troy has worked on a wide range of significant competition and consumer law matters, including the Commerce Commission's 2014 investigation into the supermarket industry, appearing before the High Court in the NZME/Fairfax merger appeal in 2017, and advising Spark in relation to its opposition to the proposed Sky/Vodafone merger.

-Will is an Associate Director in NERA's Antitrust and Competition; Energy; and Communications, Media, and Internet Practices.
+Will is a Partner in NERA's Antitrust and Competition; Energy; and Communications, Media, and Internet Practices.
 He leads NERA's regulatory work in New Zealand and Australia provides expert analysis and advice to clients in matters involving antitrust, regulatory, and financial economics.
 Will regularly assists clients dealing with complex regulatory issues, merger and abuse of market power investigations and quantum disputes in litigation and arbitration.
 The "GCR/Who's Who Legal: Competition" recognises him as a Future Leader for Competition Economics.